• The Wind in the Willows illustrated by Judy White

 By the time we started on another publication we had installed our own mechanical typesetting system, which opened up a number of possibilities.
 Angela again illustrated and we chose to do A Christmas Carol.
 She produced line drawings for all the chapter openings as well as a number of vignettes that were placed in the text.
 There was a special edition printed on Somerset paper in which some of the illustrations were hand-coloured.

-After A Christmas Carol came Dear Edward, the complete correspondence of Edward Bawden, with his dealer Peyton Skipwith over the last twenty years of Bawden's life.
+Next came Dear Edward, the complete correspondence of Edward Bawden with his dealer Peyton Skipwith over the last twenty years of Bawden's life.
 Typeset in Eric Gill's Joanna Italic, it was illustrated with numerous Bawden drawings and lino cuts and David Gentleman wrote an introduction.
 It is still available from our shop.

 By the time we came to print our next publication, Kenneth Grahame's The Wind in the Willows, we had replaced our typesetting system with a plate maker.
 Laying out the book digitally meant that the text and Judy White's illustrations could be integrated in a way that would have been almost impossible using metal type.